SGM Degree / Materials Science and Engineering

 “As a member of the Class of 2011, I completed two internships totaling nine months at Hermès Parfums during my studies before joining Interparfums upon graduation.”

 Working with major luxury brands, my company develops and markets the fragrance lines for these leading houses.
-In my role as a packaging engineer, my responsibilities range from the initial marketing brief all the way through to delivering products ready for shipment and sale worldwide.
+In my role as a packaging engineer, my responsibilities range from the marketing brief all the way through to delivering products that are ready to be shipped and sold worldwide.

 The multidisciplinary nature of the SGM DUT is one of the things I appreciated most.
-It allows everyone to find what they’re looking for, but above all, it prepares you for the professional world, where versatility is key.
+It allows everyone to find their niche but, above all, to prepare for the professional world where versatility is key.

 The SGM program gave me a solid foundation in the materials I use every day when designing new products.
-The courses in technical drawing, part stacking calculations, and material strength now enable me to select the best materials, validate technical drawings, and launch the production of industrial molds for glass, plastic, or zamac parts that will form the basis of tomorrow’s fragrances.”
+The courses in technical drawing, part stacking calculations, and material strength now let me choose the best materials, approve technical drawings, and launch the production of industrial molds for glass, plastic, or zamac parts that will hold tomorrow’s perfumes.”

 the pros